 For a long time, data center physical security is given less attention in contrast with network security, because people are overly concerned about the risk of data loss from cyberattacks and data breaches.
 Although physical attacks are not as common as cyberattacks, they are still very real threats to your data security.
 To protect data centers from physical attacks, some physical security measures, such as video surveillance, are required.

-At the John Jay College of Criminal Justice in New York City, a research study found that video surveillance helped reduce crime anywhere from 16% to 51%.
+According to Urban's research, video surveillance is a cost-effective way to deter and reduce crime in Baltimore and Chicago.
 Is data center video surveillance really that effective?
 Keep reading to find more information about it.